roblanf/euc_qc/README.md

 1. Uses *bbduk* for adaptor then quality trimming of each set of reads
 2. Uses *fastqc* to make some basic measurements of the raw and trimmed reads
-3. Uses *bbmap* to map the trimmed reads to the E. grandis genome
+3. Uses *ngm* to map the trimmed reads to the E. grandis genome
 4. Uses *samtools* to turn the SAM files to sorted BAM files
 5. Deletes all the large files (the SAMs and the trimmed read files)*
 6. Uses *samtools* and GNU parallel to index all the bams